-One big perk of this weather is that residents of and visitors to Southern California can enjoy California’s natural beauties and outdoor activities at all anytime of the year.
-In fact, California is one of the most popular destination for winter sun!
+One big perk of this weather is that residents of and visitors to Southern California can enjoy California’s outdoor activities and natural beauties any time of the year.
+In fact, California is one of the most popular destinations for winter sun!

 23. Progressive Politics

 California has long been known for having much more progressive politics than anywhere else in the country.

 Many cities in the state have been longtime advocates for progressive policies such as same-sex marriage, legalization of marijuana, gun control, raising of federal minimum wages, and universal healthcare.
 The state has been a Democratic stronghold for nearly 30 straight years.